phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 Name | Type | Description
 ---|:---:|---
 href | `string` | The link's target resource.
-The href property MUST be a [URI](#RFC3986) or a [URI Template](#RFC6570). uriParameters? | Map[`string`, `string`] | A map where the keys are the names of the variables in the href property when it is an URI Template, and the values are URIs that resolve to [RAML 1.0 Spec](#RAML) Data Type declarations explaining the format and semantics of the variables. operation? | Map[`string`, [Operation ](#operation)] | The protocol specific operation for traversing this link.
+The href property MUST be a [URI](#RFC3986) or a [URI Template](#RFC6570). uriParameters? | Map[`string`, `string`] | A map where the keys are the names of the variables in the href property when it is an URI Template, and the values are URIs that resolve to a document that appropriately describes the format and semantics of the variables, e.g.: a DTD, XSD, JSON Schema, RAML Data Type, OpenAPI schema, etc. operation? | Map[`string`, [Operation ](#operation)] | The protocol specific operation for traversing this link.
 There SHOULD NOT be two operations for the same protocol. partial? | [Partial ](#partial) | A partial representation of the target resource.